 Green energy (sometimes called renewable or sustainable energy) comes from natural sources like wind, water, and sunlight.
-Because green energy can be produced with little pollution, it’s far more environmentally-friendly than other types of energy, and it doesn’t contribute to climate change or global warming like traditional energy sources.
-Plus, unlike fossil fuels such as coal and oil, green energy sources are renewable, meaning they replenish naturally and are in continuous supply.
+It is much more environmentally friendly than other types of energy and doesn’t contribute to climate change or global warming.
+Unlike fossil fuels, green energy sources replenish naturally and are in continuous supply.

-Did you know…If the typical household consumption of 10 Mwh a year was generated entirely by solar energy, it would eliminate the burning of 10,700 lbs. of coal.
+Did you know…If the typical household consumption of 10.7 mWh per year was generated by solar energy, it would eliminate the burning of 10,766 pounds of coal.

-There are nearly 600 landfill gas projects operating throughout the United States.
+Did you know…There are over 600 operational landfill gas projects throughout the U.S.